alf808/neo-depot/README.md

 OK
 ```

-Heck, run it with `python -m unittest --verbose` to verbosely celebrate all of the test cases that you have now made pass.
+Run it with `python -m unittest --verbose` to verbosely see passed test cases.

 Tests for this specific task are in the `tests.test_write` module.

 Furthermore, the complete functional interface of the command line tool should now work.
-Therefore, you can now use `main.py` freely (including the --outfile argument).
 For example:

 ```
 # Save (the first) five close approaches on 2020-01-01 to a CSV file.